Agent16 min readUpdated March 12, 2026

 Related Articles

-Deep dive into how Cline implements the Model Context Protocol.
-Analyze its MCP client architecture, tool discovery, and spec compliance with real code examples.
+See exactly how Cline implements MCP under the hood.
+Covers client architecture, tool discovery, JSON-RPC messaging, and spec compliance with real source code.

 Agentic AI, MCP, Cline